How to Review a Website Design

 Don’t Leave Any Surprises

 Surprise your client with how impressive the website is, not with the content.
 Changing items such as photos or graphics without first getting them approved will ultimately slow down the review process.
-Getting prior approval on every element ensures that the site is exactly what they asked for (though I will not go as far as to say this eliminates late-stage revisions, prior approval just helps prevent them).
+Prior approval helps ensure the site is exactly what they asked for.

 Let Clients Review in Context

 Nothing is genuinely approved until it is approved in context.
-Your client may love the copy and photos you showed them but hate them in the location you chose.
-To prevent eternally cycling through revisions, let the client review the content in context; that way, there are no discrepancies down the line.
+Your client may love the copy and photos you showed them but dislike them in their final placement.
+Letting clients review the content in context prevents endless revision cycles.

 How to Review a Website With Ashore